vuejs/blog/posts/vue-3-as-the-new-default.md

 - Simpler state management via [Pinia](https://pinia.vuejs.org/)
 - New devtools extension with simultaneous Vue 2 / Vue 3 support and a [plugin system](https://devtools.vuejs.org/plugin/plugins-guide.html) that allows community libraries to hook into the devtools panels

 We also completely reworked the main documentation.
 [The new vuejs.org](https://staging.vuejs.org) (currently in staging) will provide updated framework overview and recommendations, flexible learning paths for users from different backgrounds, the ability to toggle between Options API and Composition API throughout the guide and examples, and many new deep dive sections.
-It's also *very* fast - which we will discuss in more details in a separate blog post soon.
+It's also _very_ fast - which we will discuss in more details in a separate blog post soon.

 ## Version Switch Details

-Here are the details on what we mean by "the new default":
+Here are the details on what we mean by "the new default".
+In addition, please read the [Actionables](#actionables) section to see if you need to make certain changes to avoid breakage.

 ### npm dist tags